-at the Stockholm Bioinformatics Center (http://www.sbc.su.se/), which is located at Science for Life Laboratory Stockholm (http://www.scilifelab.se/) and has excellent contacts with a number of life science and computer science departments at Stockholm University, KTH, and the Karolinska Institute.
+at the Stockholm Bioinformatics Center, located at Science for Life Laboratory in Stockholm, Sweden, with excellent contacts to a number of life science and computer science departments at Stockholm University, KTH, and the Karolinska Institute.
 The research project will be supervised by Professor Erik Sonnhammer (http://sonnhammer.org/).